dssgabriel/sampik/docs/index.rst

 .. warning:: This is a work in progress and is not yet ready for general use.

-SAMPIK is a simple, generic API enabling interoperability between Kokkos and Message Passing-based libraries such as MPI or NCCL/RCCL.
+Sampik is a simple, generic API enabling interoperability between Kokkos and Message Passing-based libraries such as MPI or NCCL/RCCL.

-Get SAMPIK from GitHub:
+Get sampik from GitHub:

 .. code-block:: console